Wonder Wheel: Design

 The Wonder Wheel is located at 3059 West 12th Street, just north of the Riegelmann Boardwalk.
 Its entrance plaza is composed of a steel structure with plywood-and-corrugated metal.
 The hub of the wheel, supported by two blue-painted legs shaped like the letter "A", contains an illuminated sign with orange letters spelling "wonder wheel" in all capital letters.
 There are sixteen spokes extending from the hub, each connected at their outer ends by a hexadecagonal frame and braced by green beams, each connected through rivets and gusset plates.
 The eight stationary cars on the hexadecagonal frame are painted white while the sixteen motion-capable cars are painted red-and-yellow or blue-and-yellow.
 At West 12th Street is a neon sign weighing 700 lb, overhangs the sidewalk by 7.5 ft, and is raised 10 ft above the sidewalk; the sign contains letters spelling "wonder wheel" and arrows pointing to the actual wheel.
 Yet another Wonder Wheel sign with arrows is located on a southern approach to the wheel.

 The wheel itself is 150 ft tall and weighs 200 ST, and it is powered by a 40 hp motor.
 It has 24 fully enclosed passenger cars with a total combined capacity of 144.
 The cars each have an official capacity of six people, but they formerly could carry between eight and ten people.
 Each rotation of the wheel takes ten minutes, giving the ride a total hourly capacity of 864.
 Sixteen of the cars slide inward on snaking tracks, falling outward as the wheel rotates.
 The remaining eight cars are fixed to the rim, giving a traditional Ferris wheel experience to passengers.
 Originally, the Wonder Wheel was located on two large concrete footers above a 15 ft pool of water.
 The concrete footers are pyramids measuring 8 ft wide, tapering in length from 60 ft at their bottoms to 6 ft at their tops.

 Rides

 There is no height restriction for the Wonder Wheel.
 In 2015, a Newsday article estimated that 200,000 people ride the Wonder Wheel every year.
 As of 2018, over 35 million rides had been taken on the wheel since it first opened.
 There are separate queues for the stationary and moving cars.

-A ride on the Wonder Wheel costs 10 credits; the cost of each credit varies depending on how many are purchased, but generally cost $1 if purchased individually.
+A ride on the Wonder Wheel costs 10 credits; the cost of each credit varies depending on how many are purchased.
 Each ride consists of two rotations around the Wonder Wheel.